xtmalliance/flight-passport/README.md

 ## Flight Passport OAuth Server

-While there are many authentication and identity providers inlcuding products from big cloud companies, all of them have some limitations.
-In the context of U-Space / UTM, issuing Javascript Web Token (JWTs) as a way to authenticate and issue credentials are parts of standards (e.g. DSS).
+While there are many authentication and identity providers that support OAuth 2.0 and OpenID / OpenID Connect Credentials, all of them have some limitations in the context of U-Space / UTM.
+As of February 2020, OAuth 2.0 and Javascript Web Token (JWTs) as a way to authenticate and issue credentials are parts of upcoming UTM / U-Space standards (e.g. DSS).
 Commercial service providers may or may not suffice for all cases, therefore this project is developed to enable maximum flexiblity and still issue secure JWT tokens.
 This project can be deployed on any cloud service provider (national or international) and can be customized in any way to suit local needs.

 ## Technical Details
 Flight Passport is a OAuth Provider that runs on Django and the fantastic [Authlib](https://authlib.org/) library and [Django OAuth Toolkit](https://github.com/jazzband/django-oauth-toolkit).